Engee documentation

 # The script changed the variables x and y, and also added :foo in array a

-When performed in an isolated environment (isolate = true) the script will not affect external variables and changes will not be saved:
+When performing in an isolated environment (isolate = true) the script will not affect the external variables and the changes will not be saved:

 # The original array